Egoist Learning Manifesto

 I was the kid who asked “why.”
 I got shamed for it, so I learned to hide parts of myself just to fit in.

 Over time I saw the pattern.
 Many systems reward following rules more than understanding what is true.
-That is how people become “good students” and still stay stuck.
+That is how people become “good students” and still do not know what to do next.

 Egoist Learning is my refusal.
-Here, “why” is normal.
+Here, asking “why” is normal.
 Struggle is expected.
-Mistakes are part of the work.
+Support starts with context.

 Call

 If you want comfort, scroll.
-If you want power, work.
+If you want progress, start with the truth.

 Welcome to Egoist Learning.